 NEG8 Carbon Secures SFI Funding for Groundbreaking CO2 Capture Research

-NEG8 Carbon is delighted to be awarded funding for a collaboration with the University of Limerick through the SFI Industry Awards RD&I Fellowship Programme.
+17 June 2024: NEG8 Carbon is pleased to be awarded funding for a collaboration with the University of Limerick through the SFI Industry Awards RD&I Fellowship Programme.

 Dr John Breen, Chief Technology Officer at NEG8 Carbon welcomed the announcement: